peterd300/dotfiles/README.md

 During installation some basic and default config files are copied.

-After reboot, copy all files to your homedirectoy nand the override exsting files.
+After reboot, copy all from dotfiles directory to your homedirectoy with override exsiting files.
 ```bash
 cd dotfiles
 cp -R .* ..